unwind/python-lzjb/README.md

 Status
 ------
 This code is starting to feel quite mature and polished.
+This feeling is helped by the fact that it's very short, the core functions occupy less than 150 lines, including docstrings.
 The only thing I can think of to do would be more profiling/optimization, but it does seem to *work* already.